MatthiasKramer/Phase-detection-signal-processing-toolbox/README.md

 ----------------------
 Copy the source code and the *.dat files into the same folder and run "Batch.m".
 Instantaneous velocities are accessible through the Matlab workspace.

+Please note that the read.m function considers that *.dat files: i) are binarised and ii) include the probe position.
+If your input files are different, this function should be modified.

 4 Comment on measurement accuracy
 ----------------------------------
 Phase-detection probe measurements may overestimate time-averaged velocities and underestimate turbulence intensities, as shown in     Corre and Ishii (2002, [DOI](https://doi.org/10.1016/S0029-5493(02)00130-9)) and Kramer et al. (2019).
 Possible reasons include:
 - Probe tips are not aligned with flow streamlines.
 - A greater number of bubbles/droplets impact the tips during periods of high velocities.
+This issue is considered in the code modification after Kramer et al. (2021) [DOI](https://doi.org/10.1016/j.ijmultiphaseflow.2020.103228)

 This topic is currently being investigated.
 It is anticipated that the measurement accuracy of a dual-tip probe decreases in two- or three-dimensional flow situations and in regions with high velocity fluctuations.
+A thorough discussion on probes and analysis agorithms limitations in highly aerated flows can be found in Chanson (2020) [DOI](https://doi.org/10.1016/j.ijmultiphaseflow.2020.103330), and Kramer et al. (2021) [DOI](https://doi.org/10.1016/j.ijmultiphaseflow.2020.103475).

 5 Releases
 ----------